mamariomiamo/docu-trial/docs/research/calibration/verify-by-triangulation-depth.md

 @jalvin

-Verify calibration by checking the depth of different points in the images.
+Verify the camera calibration by checking the depth of different points in the images.
+Ensure that you have the yaml calibration file ready and take a few photos with the cameras.

 Git Repository:
 https://github.com/STEMO-CS5340/position_proposal_estimator